Luke Frederick SIBLEY - 23/02/2017

 DECISION OF THE BOARD

-1. Luke Frederick Sibley is serving a life sentence imposed on 3 July 1997 for the murder of a three year old child, together with a concurrent sentence of attempted murder of the mother of that child.
-He was then aged 18 and he is now aged 37 so he has spent more than half of his life in prison.
-His parole eligibility date was 7 February 2010.
+1. Luke Sibley is serving a life sentence imposed on 3 July 1997 for the murder of a three year old infant girl and the attempted murder of the child’s mother.
+He was ordered to serve a minimum non-parole period of 13 years.

 2. His parole eligibility date was 7 February 2010 and he has been seen by the Board on several occasions since then, the last being on 22 January 2016.

 3. Mr Sibley has a RoC*RoI of .75438 and committed these dreadful crimes when aged 17, that is, 21 years ago.
 He has had anxiety and mood difficulties and, the psychologist reports, possible depressive episodes.
 He completed the (withheld) core Child Sex Offender Treatment Programme in February 2013 and ended his time with the graduates group in February 2016.
 He subsequently had further one-to-one counselling until August 2016.
 It is pleasing to note that he has recommenced one-to-one psychological counselling in (withheld) Prison from January 2017.
 It is envisaged that this will continue for an extended period.

 4. Mr Sibley through his counsel realistically does not seek parole today.
 His release plan and proposals has now focused on a pathway into the (withheld) area, rather than (withheld).
 That is because of the reintegration services available there through (withheld), with the supported accommodation, programmes and facilities that could assist him if and when he was suitable for release.